dbierer/php-class-notes/php-cert-sep-2021.md

 # PHP Certification - Sep 2021

+## TODO
+Get updated PDF to Kevin

 ## Homework
+For Thu 23 Sep:
+* Quiz questions for course module 3 "Data Formats and Types"
+* Quiz questions for course module 4 "Strings and Patterns"

 For Wed 22 Sep:
 * Quiz questions for course module 2 "PHP Basics"